 Have you seen the latest wedding trends?
 Eloping with your lover is so passé.
 Many girls today marry only for the pomp and show of the wedding day.
 In the States, about a quarter of a million engagements don’t end in marriage, according to The Wedding Report.
 In India, however, there is no official survey on this topic.

 Given the popularity, everyone wants to be a designer bride.
 Yes, not getting your favourite designer bridal outfit can be a nightmare, but there are some ‘genuine’ issues that make a ‘bride to be’ toss and turn at night.
+Blame it on the drama, stress, endless pressure to look great or the just the nasty hormones, the planning for the happiest day of your life seems like going down the drain.
+This, my friend, is just fear and anxiety, and given it engulfs one before a wedding, the whole episode is given the name of pre-bridal blues.
 Some of these pre- bridal blues don’t fade easily even after the wedding.

 What does ‘Bridal Blues’ actually mean?

 The western tradition of giving something old, something new, something borrowed and something blue to a future bride for good luck and happiness has nothing to do with the bridal blues we are discussing.
 Rather it is quite the opposite.

 When an engaged girl goes through a series of negative emotions such as anxiety, depression and unexplained sadness, immediately after her engagement, it means that she is getting the ‘Bridal Blues’.
 This feeling is indecipherable to the girl herself and to her near and dear ones.